10-Year Series Part 2: QE Addiction and the Non-Bank Credit Boom

 Both themes reveal an interconnected financial landscape where liquidity and leverage are central.
 Investors are encouraged to monitor liquidity flows closely, prepare for inflation, and build robust risk management frameworks to adapt to changing credit conditions.

-Catch up on theme 1 & 2: China’s Minsky Moment and Asia’s broken model
+Catch up on themes 1 & 2: China’s Minsky Moment and Asia’s broken model

 Next week Andrew Hunt and Jonathan Ramsay will cover: The Future Isn't What It Was & Geopolitics.